aryajh-a/DrumKit/README.md

 # DrumKit
 A  drum kit for you to play your own music.
-Built with HTML, CSS and jQuery .
+Built with HTML, CSS and JavaScript.